LouisJalouzot/louisjalouzot.github.io/content/To check/Dump.md

-Voyager: An Open-Ended Embodied Agent with Large Language Models Harnessing the Universal Geometry of Embeddings Bridging Predictive Coding and MDL: A Two-Part Code Framework for Deep Learning
+Voyager: An Open-Ended Embodied Agent with Large Language Models Harnessing the Universal Geometry of Embeddings Bridging Predictive Coding and MDL: A Two-Part Code Framework for Deep Learning Integrated Ising Model with global inhibition for decision making